Last revised: 28 February 2020

 By the way, a guy called Peter Hutchison has put together an nice unofficial PDF manual for the CD32.

 You may also be interested in my guide to building a virtual Amiga for retrogaming, which covers many other aspects of configuring WinUAE to your tastes and needs.

-1. If you haven’t done so already you will need to download and install the emulator WinUAE (for this guide I’m using version 3.2.2, but it’s usually worth installing the latest version.
+1. WinUAE (obviously!).
+If you haven’t done so already you will need to download and install the WinUAE emulator.
+At the time of writing, I was using version 3.2.2, but it’s usually worth installing the latest version.

 2. Kickstart ROM 3.1 rev 40.60 and CD32 Extended ROM rev 40.60.
-As with all Amiga ROMs, these are still under copyright but can be obtained legally through purchasing the plus (or premium) edition of Amiga Forever from Cloanto.
+As with all Amiga ROMs, these are still under copyright but can be obtained legally through purchasing one of Cloanto’s Amiga Forever packages.
 If you already have Amiga Forever installed, WinUAE should automatically detect the available kickstart ROMs that come with the package.
-Otherwise you will need to direct it to where you have them stored – this is done under System ROMs: in the Paths tab.
+Otherwise, you will need to direct it to where you have them stored – this is done under System ROMs: in the Paths tab.

 Anyway, the basic settings are: